BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 It's absolutely free.

-It's a non-commercial, nonprofit effort.
+It's a non-commercial, non-profit effort.

 We're very selective about what we use.

-But we can use them all under fair use, because we are a non-commercial fair use project that's designed to empower and enhance human knowledge through free access to this breakthrough information that has been suppressed and censored for decades.
+But we can use them all under fair use because we are a non-commercial fair use project that's designed to empower and enhance human knowledge through free access to this breakthrough information that has been suppressed and censored for decades.

-So through this decentralization of human knowledge, we are connecting people with the truthful answers about vaccines, about pharmaceuticals, about cancer, and about many other topics, answers that have been kept from humanity over all these years,
+So through this decentralization of human knowledge, we are connecting people with the truthful answers about vaccines, about pharmaceuticals, about cancer, and about many other topics, answers that have been kept from humanity over all these years on purpose in order to empower big pharma to generate more profits based on human ignorance or to allow big tech to make more profits based on human ignorance.

 Or as Google did, they use their technology advantage to rig elections.

-So we are helping to decentralize knowledge and to help people get informed, aware, and connected with the truth about all the things that matter, about food, about medicine, about natural cures, about herbs, nutrition, you name it.
+So we are helping to decentralize knowledge and to help people get informed, aware, and connected with the truth about all the things that matter about food, about medicine, about natural cures, about herbs, nutrition, you name it.

-So this is what we're doing, and you can enjoy it free of charge.
+So this is what we're doing and you can enjoy it free of charge.

 And thank you for listening.

-All right, thanks for listening.
+Thanks for listening.

 Take care.

-All right, now let's talk about why I believe the Trump administration is strongly in favor of an extended government shutdown.
+Now, let's talk about why I believe the Trump administration is strongly in favor of an extended government shutdown.

-And it's really all about replacing human workers, federal workers with AI.
+And it's really all about replacing human workers, federal workers, with AI.

 And I'd like to explain why I think this is the case.